About Nuclear Energy

 Sources of radioactive waste

-The radioactive waste is produced from the following manufacturing activities:
+Radioactive waste results from the following activities:

 Classification of radioactive waste